III - Academic Regulations

 - Academic standing is based solely on performance within the semester and does not change due to subsequent changes in GPA due to courses being repeated or omitted.

 All entering Clarkson students who are classified as first-year students are required to complete the FY100 course (PE100 for Clarkson School students) as a requirement for graduation.
-The University may designate some other adjustment-oriented course as a substitute for FY100.
+The Dean of Students may designate some other first-year transition experience as a substitute for FY100.
 It is recommended that students complete this course during their first year, and they are automatically enrolled in this course if they enter in the fall semester.
-Transfer students entering with the status of sophomore, junior or senior (greater than 24 credit hours), and students who have served in the military have no requirement to complete this course.
+Three categories of students are exempt from FY100 requirement: a) Students who have previously matriculated as a full-time student at a residential university b) Military veterans, and c) Entering Clarkson students who are classified as transfer students.
+The Dean of Students and First Year Seminar Coordinator will work together to provide exempt students with access to relevant information equivalent to what newly matriculated students can access through FY100.

 - A double major bachelor's degree is awarded when the student satisfies all curricular requirements for two bachelor's degree programs but does not qualify for a second degree as defined in Section III-T-2.
 This is a single degree with two majors, and all requirements for both programs must be completed prior to graduation.